maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/Docs/README.md

 * See what data segment space can be saved by setting ``__attribute__((...))`` packed on big union structures like ``TransferStateType`` versus aligned at one for the component structs?
 * May need to allocate the ``SelectedAppCacheType`` structures on an as-needed basis.
+* Where does the default ``CommMode`` get invoked?
+For all transfers, or just for sensitive file and key data transfers?
+* Need to store info about key type and byte size?
+* Need a general function for transferring data based on the ``ActiveCommMode``.

 ## Feature requests (for debugging)
 * Have an action where a (long) push of a button allows for